Looking for a great deal?

-Editor’s note: Marketplace’s Andy Uhler spent a week reporting about doing business on the Texas-Mexico border during a time of intense debate over U.S. immigration policy and a push by President Donald Trump to build a border wall.
-Below is the second entry from his reporter's notebook.
+Editor’s note: Marketplace’s Andy Uhler is spending the week reporting about doing business on the Texas-Mexico border, during a time of intense debate over U.S. immigration policy and a push by President Donald Trump to build a border wall.
+Uhler is sharing some small stories along the way.
+Below is the second entry from his reporter’s notebook.
 You can read the other entries here.

 LAREDO, TX — Officially, technically, legally, however you want to phrase it, any Mexican citizen crossing the border into the United States needs a visa.
 Anyone from the U.S. who wants to spend more than 72 hours in Mexico or plans to travel beyond the 16-mile border zone, regardless of length of stay, needs to get a visa to do that, too.